-If anything, add a few tablespoons extra of whatever type of liquid the recipe calls for.
+If anything, add a few tablespoons extra of liquid such as water or soy milk.
 Once you've been experimenting with vegan baking for a while, you'll get a feel for when you can get away with this.
 If you make something with a flax egg and find yourself asking if that was really necessary, it probably wasn't.

 Recipes to try:

 Bonus Egg Substitute: Kala Namak